sgoeschl/freemarker-cli/README.md

 The FTL uses a couple of interesting features

 * We process a list of property files
-* The `strip_text` and `compress` strips any whitespaces and linebreaks from the output so we can create a proper CSV file
+* The `strip_text` and `compress` strips any white-spaces and line-breaks from the output so we can create a proper CSV file
 * We use FTL functions to extract the `tenant` and `site`, e.g. `extractTenant`
 * We add a manual line break using ```${'\n'}```